imzoc/transcribe-with-AI/README.md

 9. Run the script!
 Make sure the command-line interface is still in the correct folder and run "python3 transcribe.py".
 It can take a few minutes on some computers so be patient.

+## A little extra explanation
+When we make the objects "stream", "model", and "transcription" from modules that we imported (code that other people wrote), the objects inherit a bunch of properties and methods.
+The great thing about this is that we don't need to know how exactly that code that we imported works; we just need to know how to use it.
+All I actually did here was read the appropriate documentation (which I provided links to in-line) and figure out how to use those methods and attributes (this is what an "API" is).
+This simplifies the programming process immensely and allows programmers to easily and efficiently use other programmers' code, as can be seen here!